 CLL has been reported in workers exposed to pure benzene and benzene containing chemicals such as gasoline, crude oil, toluene, naphtha, xylene and other solvents.
-Benzene is the chemical most strongly associated with CLL.

 CLL is a form of leukemia that starts from lymphocytes in the bone marrow but then go into the blood.